Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/targets_and_sensitive_sites/README.rst

 Measured data
 -------------
-Two sets of 4 concurrent river gaugings on the Hawea River were used to develop the river gain/loss targets.
+Two sets of four concurrent river gaugings on the Hawea River were used to develop the river gain/loss targets.
 The first set of gaugings were taken on 2017-09-29 and the second set were taken in on 2018-02-07.
-These targets are inherently uncertain as the gauging error is typically >=10% of the river discharge and in braided river systems such as the Hawea River, the river discharge can vary significantly over short distances as water travels in and out of the river proximal and riverbed gravels.
+These targets are inherently uncertain as the gauging error is typically >= 10% of the river discharge and in braided river systems such as the Hawea River, the river discharge can vary significantly over short distances as water travels in and out of the river proximal and riverbed gravels.
 Nevertheless, the river gain/loss targets are the only measured constraint on the model and are therefore used in the optimisation.

-Expert Judgment
+Expert judgement
 ---------------
-In addition to the measured datasets described above, the expert judgment of the Hawea River is that it is largely a gaining reach from the Hawea Dam to Camp Hill.
-After Camp Hill the river loses a significant amount of water as the river turns west against the high terrace.
+In addition to the measured datasets described above, the expert judgement of the Hawea River is that it is largely a gaining reach from the Hawea Dam to Camp Hill.
+After Camp Hill, the river loses a significant amount of water as the river turns west against the high terrace.
 The lower reaches are gaining and losing until it reaches the Clutha River.
-The Clutha river is exclusively thought of as a losing reach.
+The Clutha River is exclusively thought of as a losing reach.
 This expert judgement is in agreement with the measured data and while it is not explicitly included within the model optimisation targets, it was used to qualitatively assess the performance of the model.

 Managing targets outside of the optimisation period
 ====================================================
 Many of the targets used in the model fall outside of the optimisation period.
-If we only included infromation from within the optimisation period we would be left with only the "regular" high and moderate frequency targets -- that is 7 spatial targets across the model domain and no targets in the Maungawera valley.
+If we only included information from within the optimisation period we would be left with only the "regular" high and moderate frequency targets -- that is seven spatial targets across the model domain and no targets in the Maungawera Valley.
 Therefore we needed to apply the targets out of the optimisation period to the most appropriate time within the optimisation period.
 This is done by:

 #.
 Calculating the last 12 months normalised average recharge and hillslope inflow for each month in the
    scenario period (1980-07-18 to 2020-12-01).
-Any targets outside of this period were excluded from the model. the choice to use the last 12 months was based off of the annual cycle, and confirmed by calculating the predictive power of multiple different time periods (e.g. 6 months, etc.).
+Any targets outside of this period were excluded from the model.
+   The choice to use the last 12 months was based off of the annual cycle, and confirmed by calculating the predictive power of multiple different time periods (e.g. 6 months, etc.).
 The annual data provided the best predictive power.
 #.
 The target dates outside of the optimisation period were then assigned to the month within the optimisation period
-   that was the closest (cartesian distance of the normalised 12 previous month recharge and hillslope inflows) to the target date and had the closest normalised recharge and hillslope.  targets were allowed to shift up to 1 month (e.g. a target measured in September could was assigned to the closest August, September or October month).
+   that was the closest (cartesian distance of the normalised 12 previous month recharge and hillslope inflows) to the target date and had the closest normalised recharge and hillslope.
+Targets were allowed to shift up to 1 month (e.g. a target measured in September could was assigned to the closest August, September or October month).
 This was done to maintain any seasonal effects while allowing a larger potential pool of matches.
 #.
 Targets which were temporally shifted in this way were assigned to all stress periods in the month.